 What Does The Fibre Do

-Well I’ll tell you, there are actually two types of fibre, soluble and insoluble, insoluble fibre bulks out your stools and speeds the passage of food through your digestive tracts.
+Insoluble fiber bulks out your stool and speeds up the passage of food through your digestive system.

-Meanwhile, soluble fibre absorbs water and allows good bacteria growth which helps you digest better and can help regulate blood sugar.
-And soluble fibre is still present in juice..
+Meanwhile, soluble fiber absorbs water and encourages good bacteria growth.
+This helps you digest better and can regulate your blood sugar.
+And soluble fiber is still present in juice.

-Both types of fibre are present in smoothies so if you’re drinking a lot of juice and getting constipated you might need to switch to smoothies but most people get on fine, especially when it’s part of a healthy diet.
+Both types of fiber are present in smoothies, so if you’re drinking a lot of juice and getting constipated, you might need to switch to smoothies.
+Most people get on fine, just make sure your juices and smoothies are part of a healthy diet and healthy lifestyle.

 What About The Sugar?